densmoreb1/HypertrophyApp/README.md

 ### Adding a User

-The web app uses [`streamlit-authenticator`](https://github.com/mkhorasani/Streamlit-Authenticator).
+The web app uses [`streamlit-authenticator`](https://github.com/mkhorasani/Streamlit-Authenticator) and `.streamlit/config.yml` to control users.
-It is a good idea to understand how the `.streamlit/config.yml` file works.

 To add a username: